rodri-r/althea-on-akash/README.md

 sysctl -p
 ```

-- Install latest GO version (You can find the latest version at https://golang.org/dl) For this we will use Go version 1.22.6
+## Install latest GO version

+ You can find the latest version at https://golang.org/dl.
+For this we will use Go version 1.22.6

--- Download and extract
+- Download and extract

 ```
 wget -c https://golang.org/dl/go1.22.6.linux-amd64.tar.gz
 tar xvf go1.22.6.linux-amd64.tar.gz -C /usr/local
 ```

--- Update environment variables to include Go
+- Update environment variables to include Go

 ```
 cat >> ~/.profile << 'EOF'